Run your own Minecraft Server

 on Amazon Lightsail

-Amazon Lightsail is the easiest way to get started on AWS.
-It offers virtual servers, storage, databases and networking, plus a cost-effective, monthly plan.
+Amazon Lightsail is the easiest way to get started on AWS and is an easy-to-use virtual private server (VPS).

 |About this Tutorial|